Last Updated on 12 September, 2020

 I’ll be honest – this is not the most accessible place in Singapore and its various attractions are quite widely spaced out, so getting around on your own might be a pain, but honestly, it’s not too bad.

 Driving is by far the most convenient and easy way to get to and navigate Kranji Countryside.
 There isn’t that much traffic so most of the time you have clear roads to drive on.
-But it is an agricultural zone and close to an industrial area as well, so expect a lot of large trucks and lorries trundling around.
+But it is an agricultural zone and close to an industrial area as well, so expect a lot of large trucks and lorries trundling around, and some areas are single lane only so you might need a bit of patience.

 Nature reserves and parks